burundai-t/finite-row-graded-magmas-over-f3/README.md

 python3 -S L3/scripts/verify_l3_fiber_algebra_5dim.py
 ```

-These commands audit the frozen `L1/L2/L3` reference layers.
-They are not a
+These commands audit the `L1/L2/L3` layers.
+Use plain `python3` for L3 Front A.
-full recomputation of the global hidden-continuation theorem.
-Use plain `python3` for L3 Front A.  The remaining L3 checks are dependency-free and are run with `python3 -S`.
+The remaining L3 checks are dependency-free and are run with `python3 -S`.

 ## `mathcal_H` hidden-continuation bundle